michaellaszlo/typing-pteranodon/README.md

 ## Type the word before it falls to the bottom

 Words drift down like individual snowflakes.
-You must type each word before it reaches the bottom.
+You must type each word before it falls out of sight.
 If you mistype a letter, the game ends.

 To start a new game, reload the page (Ctrl-R).
 If you're in the middle of a game and the page loses focus because you clicked on another window,